Phenibut: Contraindications

 Phenibut should not be combined with alcohol.

 Side effects

 Phenibut is generally well-tolerated.
 Possible side effects may include sedation, somnolence, nausea, irritability, agitation, anxiety, dizziness, headache, and allergic reactions such as skin rash and itching.
 At high doses, motor incoordination, loss of balance, and hangovers may occur.
-Due to its central nervous system depressant effects, people taking phenibut should refrain from potentially dangerous activities such as operating heavy machinery.
+Due to its CNS depressant effects, people taking phenibut should refrain from potentially dangerous activities such as operating heavy machinery.
 With prolonged use of phenibut, particularly at high doses, the liver and blood should be monitored, due to risk of fatty liver disease and eosinophilia.